shikijs/shiki/README.md

 - All grammars/themes/wasm served as pure-ESM, no more CDN, no more assets.
 - Portable.
 Does not rely on Node.js APIs or the filesystem, works in any modern JavaScript runtime.
-- Drop CJS and IIFE build, focus on ESM (or use bundlers).
+- Drop CJS and IIFE build, focus on ESM (or you can use bundlers).
 - Bundles languages/themes composedly.
 - Zero-dependencies.
 - Simplified APIs.